Chart Color Schemes

 Bruny Island - Kettering has a typical household mix, with a lower-than-average median household size

-Family households account for 72.1% of all households, including 22.0% that are couples with children, 42.5% that are couples without children, and 7.1% that are single parent families.
-Non-family households make up the remaining 27.9%, with lone person households at 26.7% and group households comprising 1.1% of the total.
+Family households constitute 72.1 percent of all households, including 22.0 percent couples with children, 42.5 percent couples without children, and 7.1 percent single parent families.
+Non-family households account for the remaining 27.9 percent, with lone person households at 26.7 percent and group households comprising 1.1 percent of the total.
 The median household size is 2.2 people, which is smaller than the Rest of Tas. average of 2.4.

 Frequently Asked Questions - Households